Sannitya-13/FullStack_MajorProject/README.md

 Contributions are welcome!
 If you find any bugs or want to add new features, feel free to submit a pull request.

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it.
-However, any usage with malicious intent is strictly prohibited.

 ## 🙏 Acknowledgments

-- Thanks to the open-source community for their invaluable contributions.

 - Special thanks to [Bootstrap](https://getbootstrap.com/) for providing an excellent front-end framework.